Piper Laurie: Early life

 In her 2011 autobiography Learning to Live Out Loud, Laurie said she was born in her family's one-bedroom walk-up on Tyler Street in Detroit.
 To combat her shyness, her parents provided her with weekly elocution lessons.

 Laurie's mother and grandmother placed Laurie's older sister in a sanitarium for her asthma.
 Laurie was sent along to keep her company.

 Career

 In 1949, Jacobs signed a contract with Universal Studios, and changed her screen name to Piper Laurie, which she used thereafter.
 Her breakout role was in Louisa (1950) with Ronald Reagan, whom she dated briefly before his marriage to Nancy Davis.
-In her autobiography, she claimed that she lost her virginity to him.
+In her autobiography, she wrote that she lost her virginity to him.
 Several other roles followed: Francis Goes to the Races (1951, co-starring Donald O'Connor); Son of Ali Baba (1951, co-starring Tony Curtis); and Ain't Misbehavin' (1955, co-starring Rory Calhoun).